paniash/dwm/README.md

-# paniash's build of dwm
+# Ashish's build of dwm
 Ok so this is epic.
 I recently switched from bspwm to dwm and so far I'm loving it.
 As quoted on the [suckless](https://dwm.suckless.org) website:

 > dwm is an extremely fast, small, and dynamic window manager for X window system.

 This repository contains my build files of dwm which I'll be updating as and when I patch the source code to my liking.
 If you're new to dwm, please refer to their official [website](https://dwm.suckless.org).